seecr/kennisnet-jsonld/README.md

 ### Tests

-The correct working of this tool is tested using the [autotest framework](https://github.com/seecr/autotest).
-Tests are part of the python code and not separated in other files.
-To run the tests, install the dependencies and run: `autotest kennisnet/jsonld`.
+The correct working of this tool is tested using pytest.